Hiker in waterproof pants on a rain-soaked mountain trail

 Price: $229Weight: 12 ozMaterial: AscentShell 2.5LFeatures: Side zips + 3 pockets

 Outdoor Research's Foray Pants occupy a compelling middle ground between softshell comfort and hardshell weather protection.
-The AscentShell 2.5L membrane is OR's proprietary electrospun waterproof-breathable fabric — it's not Gore-Tex, but in back-to-back rain tests it performed within 5% of premium Gore-Tex products in waterproof ratings while offering noticeably more breathability at aerobic effort levels.
-That breathability matters enormously when you're hiking uphill: most waterproof pants trap sweat badly on sustained climbs, but the Foray stayed noticeably more comfortable during our 2,000-foot test ascents.
+The AscentShell 2.5L membrane is OR's proprietary electrospun waterproof-breathable fabric — it's not Gore-Tex, but published lab comparisons put it within roughly 5% of premium Gore-Tex products in waterproof ratings while offering noticeably more breathability at aerobic effort levels.
+That breathability matters enormously when you're hiking uphill: most waterproof pants trap sweat badly on sustained climbs, but owners consistently report the Foray staying more comfortable on long ascents.

 Three fully functional pockets — two hand pockets and one internal map pocket — are a practical advantage that budget rain pants consistently omit.
 The hip pocket placement is specifically designed to remain accessible when wearing a backpack hip belt, which is a detail that shows genuine design thinking for actual trail use.
 Full-length side zips run from ankle to upper thigh and have watertight snap closures at the top to prevent gape.